 Novel coronavirus losing potency, says US expert

-Dr Donald Yealy of the University of Pittsburgh Medical Center revealed that the novel coronavirus appeared to be losing potency.
+Dr Donald Yealy of the University of Pittsburgh Medical Center on Friday claimed that the novel coronavirus is now losing potency.

 Addressing a press conference on Thursday, UPMC chair of emergency medicine Dr Donald Yealy said that people seem to be contracting COVID-19 less easily and its cases appear to be appear to be less severe then when the pandemic first took hold in the US.